Eli0rf/Controle_Gastos/DeMarchi/backend/RAILWAY_TROUBLESHOOTING.md

 **⚠️ CRITICAL: Make sure JWT_SECRET is exactly `21032023` in Railway dashboard!**
 **🗄️ CRITICAL: Use the exact DATABASE_URL above with your Railway MySQL credentials!**

-### Step 3: Check Build Logs
+### Step 3: Check Health Check Issues
-Look for these common errors:
+Look for these specific errors in Railway logs:
-- ❌ "Cannot find module 'express'"
-- ❌ "npm install failed"
-- ❌ "Module not found"
 - ❌ "Database connection failed"
+- ❌ "testConnection() failed"
+- ❌ "Health check exception"
+- ❌ "Cannot connect to MySQL"
+- ❌ "ECONNREFUSED" or "ETIMEDOUT"

+**🔍 Most likely issue: Database connection not working**

 ## 🛠️ SOLUTION OPTIONS